iBuseWinner/jeff/CONTRIBUTING.md

 * core-kit/basis.hpp & basis.cpp

+> The **ScenarioServerMeta** struct contains information about running or queued scenarios.

+> The **ExtensionBinding** struct contains information about extensions' appeal and their servers.

 > The **Basis** class provides methods for intra-component work.
 In details, Basis does a lot of important things:
 >  - provides identifiers for saving settings
 >  - reads and writes a list of sources, settings and message history